Achilnos47/Achilnos47/README.md

 - 👋 Hi, I’m @Achilnos47
 - 👀 I’m interested in Crypto and blockcahin
-- 🌱 I’m currently learning haskell/plutus
+- 🌱 I’m currently learning Front end development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to become a blockchain developer
-- 📫 How to reach me by email satorinvesting@gmail.com
+- 📫 How to reach me by email achilnosdesigns@gmail.com

 <!---
 Achilnos47/Achilnos47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.